Matt-Cam/kanbanish-on-heroku/README.md

 # kanbanish-on-heroku
 An basic app similar to kanban to be fully hosted on heroku (back and frontend).
 It is developed using the MERN stack.
+Live site can currently be found at https://kanbanish-in-react.herokuapp.com/.

 Steps to run this locally:
 1) clone to local computer